 You will need to sign up for the visit 24 hours in advance.
 At this time we are unable to accommodate day of scheduling.
 This will not replace compassionate care situation.
 We will contact you if we need to cancel the visit for any reason due to resident’s health, weather, etc. If the visit is canceled due to weather you will be offered the option to set up zoom visit for the same time the outdoor visit was scheduled.
 Please keep in mind as colder weather approaches that both you and the resident has on the appropriate clothing.

 Family and friends who come to visit with their loved on must be over the age of 18, all parties must wear a face covering.
 Each resident is able to have two visitors at a time.
 We are limiting the number of visits a resident may have to one visit per week so all residents have the opportunity to see their family and loved ones.
 The visit will occur outside of our main entrance spaced 6 feet apart to ensure the safety of the resident.
-We ask the family not touch the resident as it does not follow the CDC and CMS guidelines of 6 feet apart.
+Visitors are asked to maintain social distance of 6 feet from other residents and employees.
 Each visitor will complete a screening process.
 If the visitor is unable to answer the questions they will be asked to leave and reschedule their visit.
 We will also ask for you to sign a release stating you understand that if you start to develop COVID-19 symptoms after your visit, you will report that information to our Executive Director Robin Wilsey at 816-671-8503.